KyleDuPlessis/EEE3095S_MiniProjectA/README.md

 ----
 Overview:
 ----
 The objective for this project is to design an environment logger (IoT device).
-This project examines ELO5.2, which requires the student to develop a representative embedded system.
 It requires hardware/software interfacing, so an ADC is sampled by software, and processing operations are applied to read the data.
+The project will require use of a single Raspberry Pi, which relays data to and is controlled via an app on your phone created through Blynk.

 Run program:
 ----